Players will move to QWMHA for one of two reasons.

 The attachments MUST be in PDF format (the only acceptable format) and each document must be smaller than 3MB.

-Step 3: You will be contacted by QWMHA once the transfer has been complete, it may take up to 14 calendar days to verify, process, upload, and get OMHA to approve documents in the Hockey Canada Registry.
+Step 4: Once you get a confirmation email from QWMHA that they are in receipt of your documents, please allow up to 14 calendar days to verify, process, upload, and get OMHA to approve documents in the Hockey Canada Registry.
 Once this is complete you may register and attend try outs as available.

 Important Note: This is an easy, straightforward and reasonably streamlined process if the requestor provides all mandatory supporting documentation, in the correct format, at the correct time.
 In the event one or more obligatory documents aren’t provided, no guarantee on response time exists, and it’s probable that the player will miss some/all tryouts.
 As with all things, the more documentation the better, so the more proof you can provide the higher the possibility of a quick approval.